Maxray0/ToDoList/README.md

  1. `npx npm-check-updates -u` to check if there are updates for the dependencies.
  2. `npm install` to install all the dependencies.
+ 3. **OPTIONAL** you can use `npm audit fix` if the terminal suggests it.
- 3. `npx json-server -w data/db.json -p 3500` to start the database in json on the localhost:3500
+ 4. Open a new terminal and use `npx json-server -w data/db.json -p 3500` to start the database in json on the localhost:3500
- 4. `npm start`to run the project.
+ 5. `npm start`to run the project.
 It will normally be on localhost:3000

 ### En Français :
 ToDoList est un petit projet en React utilisant ReactQuery, Axios et ReactBeautifulDnD.